assay-it/doc/index.md

 ---

-# Objective prove of microservice quality
+# Confirm Quality, Eliminate Risks.
 {: .fs-9 }

-We build [**https://assay.it**](https://assay.it) to help developers with quality assessment of microservices in the distributed environment.
-The service is designed to perform a formal and objective proof of the quality using Behavior as a Code paradigm.
+Loosely coupled system relies on interface syntax and its behavior.
+Usage of the automated solution for quality assessment of these service topologies is the right testing strategy to increase speed and reduce costs. [**https://assay.it**](https://assay.it) is designed to perform a formal and objective proof of the quality using Behavior as a Code paradigm.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/assay-it/sample.assay.it){: .btn .fs-5 .mb-4 .mb-md-0 }